srisurya-m/library-management-system/README.md

 2. Install dependencies using `npm install` in both the client and server directories.
 3. Run the application using `npm run dev` for concurrent frontend and backend development.

 Feel free to explore and enhance the functionality of the Library Management System.
-If you have any questions or feedback, please open an issue or reach out to us.
-Happy reading! 📚✨
+If you have any questions or feedback, please open an issue or reach out !! 📚✨